Find Affordable College Courses

 Mizzou Public Administration & Social Service Rankings

-There were 3 students who received their doctoral degrees in public administration and social service, making the school the #100 most popular school in the United States for this category of students.
+There were 3 students who received their doctoral degrees in public administration & social service, making the school the #100 most popular school in the United States for this category of students.

 Public Administration & Social Service Student Demographics at Mizzou

-Take a look at the following statistics related to the make-up of the public administration and social service majors at University of Missouri - Columbia.
+Take a look at the following statistics related to the make-up of the public administration & social service majors at University of Missouri - Columbia.

 Mizzou Public Administration & Social Service Master’s Program

-During the 2020-2021 academic year, 93 public administration and social service majors earned their master's degree from Mizzou.
-Of these graduates, 47% were men and 53% were women.
-Nationwide, master's degree programs only see 22% men graduate in public administration and social service each year.
-Mizzou does a better job at serving the male population as it supports 26% more men than average.
+For the most recent academic year available, 49% of public administration & social service master's degrees went to men and 51% went to women.
+Nationwide, master's degree programs only see 19% men graduate in public administration & social service each year.
+Mizzou does a better job at serving the male population as it supports 29% more men than average.

 undefined

-Of the students who received a public administration and social service master's degree from Mizzou, 60% were white.
+Of the students who received a public administration & social service master's degree from Mizzou, 67% were white.
 This is above average for this degree on the natiowide level.

-The following table and chart show the race/ethnicity for students who recently graduated from University of Missouri - Columbia with a master's in public administration and social service.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Missouri - Columbia with a master's in public administration & social service.

 undefined